Sora - AI video generator

 Technique: Machine learning; Text-to-video

 Dataset sources.
-The sources and nature of the training data used to create Sora have not been disclosed.
+The sources and nature of the training data used to create Sora and Sora 2 have not been disclosed.

 Technical details.
 OpenAI has not released comprehensive information about Sora's architecture, training data, or exact capabilities.